 The inconvenient fact is that because most of us don't have pre-existing preference rankings for a great many options we come across, we make our decisions about what we want in the face of the choice we are presented with in a way that is always systematically biased by the framing of that choice.
 This has long been known to profit making companies, who exploit it to pull us into choosing expensive credit cards, the strangely expensive chocolate bars at cash registers, and so on.
 Indeed, this line of academic research into our cognitive biases has done much to help such companies organise their ad hoc methods more systematically.

 The general point is that if we care about autonomy then we should care about people's real ability to choose in a way that secures and advances their interests.
 Pretending that our choices necessarily only reflect our own reasons may make us feel better, a more superior form of life, but does nothing to protect ourselves and our interests from such exploitation.
 Thaler and Sunstein's essential argument is that once one recognises the real world significance of framing, governments have an ethical obligation to step in to mitigate its potential to undermine people's ability to choose prudently - to safeguard and further our interests in health and wealth, say.
 Choosing not to try to frame choices better does not leave citizens free to make their own choices.
-It leaves us vulnerable to contingency and to exploitation by the corporations who employ framing effects to sell us stuff.
+It leaves us vulnerable to contingency and to exploitation by the corporations who employ framing effects to maximise their profits not our interests.